tnynyn/aws-ebsSnapshotManager/README.md

 # aws-ebsSnapshotManager
 Lambda function that creates snapshots of volumes, sets retention period, deletes snapshots based on retention period, marks them to be copied to the DR region, and copies to DR

-Update March 26 2019:
+12/17/2019: Updated print syntax for python3
-- Added another script for those who do not want to use a DR region (ebsSnapshotManagerNODR.py)
+03/26/2019: Added another script for those who do not want to use a DR region (ebsSnapshotManagerNODR.py)
-- Warning:  Just noticed script doesn't work with Python 3.6+, will sort out the issue when I get some time.
-Use 2.7 for now.

 ## Installation
 - Created a new lambda function from scratch with python 2.7 runtime for each script: ebsSnapshotManager.py, ebsSnapshotManagerDR.py